 This industry has also been affected by vape-related illnesses and the legal response to these threats, reports Vice.
 As vape-related illnesses and deaths rapidly occurred in the United States in 2019, vaping became highly politicized.
 While some of the illnesses were linked to black-market vape products, states and major cities began taking action to ban or restrict the sale of e-cigarettes and vaping products.

-The FDA states that on December 20, 2019, President Trump signed legislation that increases the minimum age to buy tobacco products from 18 to 21.
+The FDA stated on December 20, 2019, President Trump signed legislation that increases the minimum age to buy tobacco products from 18 to 21.
 This legislation includes the sale of e-cigarettes and e-liquids.

 Vape shops market to vaping enthusiasts.
-Often, these are consumers who are already smokers and who are looking for a healthier alternative.
-Depending on the products that a shop stocks, it may cater to different target markets, like younger consumers who are seeking flavored or novelty products.
+These are often consumers who are already smokers and are looking for a healthier alternative, depending on the products that a shop stocks, it may cater to different target markets, like younger consumers seeking flavored or novelty products.

 Skills, experience, and education useful in running a vape shop